Soccer on TNT Sports

-TNT Sports, on TNT, TBS, TruTV and Max, have aired soccer matches in the United States since 1990.
+TNT Sports, on TNT, TBS, TruTV and HBO Max, have aired soccer matches in the United States since 1990.
 Currently, TNT Sports holds the rights to matches primarily featuring the USSF and the FIFA Club World Cup.
 Previously, matches from the FIFA World Cup, Women's United Soccer Association, UEFA Champions League, UEFA Europa League and Liverpool F.C. have been aired by TNT Sports.

 Overview

 1990 FIFA World Cup and WUSA

 Turner Sports aired the 1990 FIFA World Cup live on TNT in the United States.
 The tournament was hosted by Ernie Johnson.
 Bob Neal and Mick Luckhurst served as the lead broadcast team.
 Meanwhile, JP Dellacamera and Randy Hahn were the other play-by-play announcers with Rick Davis and Ty Keough were the other color commentators.
 Also, utilized by TNT for the 1990 World Cup was Craig Sager and Paul Ryden.

 TNT broadcast the first Women's United Soccer Association (WUSA) game on April 21, 2001, which was contest between the Atlanta Beat and New York Power at Bobby Dodd Stadium in Atlanta.
 Former U.S. national team member Wendy Gebauer Palladino helped called the game alongside broadcaster JP Dellacamera and American soccer great Michelle Akers.
 About 22 games were scheduled to be broadcast nationally on TNT or CNN/SI in 2001.
 15 games were initially expected to be shown on TNT and seven games on CNN/SI over the course of June to August.
 The deal included broadcast of playoffs and the championship game, the Founders Cup.
 During a four-year span, TNT and CNN/SI were due to televise at least 88 games, under a $3 million TV contract.
 After the 2001 season, the WUSA opted out of its four-year agreement to go with a two-year pact with the Pax network.